Treatment

 • oxaliplatin

-Because of the high risk of serious side effects, there is a different version of this combination that is generally used.
-It has lower amounts (doses) of some of the drugs.
-This is called modified FOLFIRINOX.
+Because of the high chance of serious side effects, doctors usually use a combination called modified FOLFIRINOX.
+This has lower amounts (doses) of some of the drugs.

 Other combinations of chemotherapy for pancreatic cancer include: